mulle-core/mulle-core.github.io/index.md

 The mulle-core library collection is written for C11.

-*mulle-core* provides functionality that is outside of the C standard libraries but doesn't provide concurrency support.
-So it's a grabbag of libraries, that is set to grow and that might be reorganized into more topical library collections when the need arised.
+*mulle-core* provides functionality that is outside of the C standard libraries.
+These libraries are not strictly concerned with concurrency like mulle-concurrent is, but may use features of mulle-concurrent.
+So *mulle-core* is a grabbag of libraries, that is set to grow and that might get reorganized into more topical library collections later on.

 Library                                                             | Description
 --------------------------------------------------------------------|----------------------